Send and receive messages¶

 Body¶

-You can find the structure of each message in our rules of engagement (/FIX).
+You can find the structure of each message in our Rules of Engagement (/FIX).

-Then we create a header for a logon message and append to it the body of the message.
+Then we create a header for a Logon message and append to it the body of the message.
 Finally, using the headerAndBody string we generate the trailer.
 Following on, we will see how we construct a header and a trailer.

 Header¶